cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 static constexpr int kBlockKSmem = (kHeadDim % 64 == 0) ?
 64 : 32;
 ```

 > For `hdim=32`, you still have to redeclare some things, for example `B=2` for the swizzle atom.
 I bring this stipulation up because it's the path the FA2 source code took.
-It's not the only implementation and not necessarily the best one--it just might be a point of confusion when reading their `kernel_traits.h` definition.
+It's not the only implementation and not necessarily the best one -- it just might be a point of confusion when reading their `kernel_traits.h` definition.
 We'll cover another huge stipulation in our [V-fragment section](#svtnoswizzle-the-no-op-nobody-caught).

 #### Swizzle Composition
 Now let's actually make the SMEM layout.
-Since we have a swizzle and the actual SMEM dimensions, our resulting `SmemLayout` is a tiled layout--we have to tile the swizzle on top of the underlying memory.
+Since we have a swizzle and the actual SMEM dimensions, our resulting `SmemLayout` is a tiled layout -- we have to tile the swizzle on top of the underlying memory.
 We first create our tile atom and then tile the atom to our SMEM shape.

 The swizzle atom relies on a composition of a swizzle and the layout underneath.
 The layout provides the raw coordinates/address to the swizzler, so that B, M, S actually mean something.
 Our swizzle atom is `Swizzle<3, 3, 3>`, and our layout underneath is the SMEM subsection we're actually scrambling.
 From our analysis earlier, it has 8 rows and spans the entire column width, so that each 32x4 `LDSM_N`/16x8x16 MMA tile load becomes bank-conflict-free.
 Therefore, the layout has shape `(8, kBlockSmem)` and stride `(kBlockSmem, 1)`.

 We use the `composition(f1, f2)` function, which composes the layouts as `f1(f2(x))`.
-The raw coordinates are translated into the unswizzled address, which gets fed to the swizzler--therefore `f1=Swizzle` and `f2=Layout`.
+The raw coordinates are translated into the unswizzled address, which gets fed to the swizzler -- therefore `f1=Swizzle` and `f2=Layout`.
 We apply this atom to our overall SMEM shape; for Q, this is `(kBlockM, kBlockSmem)`.

 ```cpp
 using SmemLayoutAtomQ = decltype(composition(